Analytics for the Australian Grain Industry (AAGI) PhD Scholarships

 The Analytics for the Australian Grains Industry (AAGI) initiative is a five-year strategic partnership to enhance the profitability and global competitiveness of the Australian grains sector through advanced analytics.
 This five-year initiative (2023-2027) is mainly funded by the Grains Research and Development Corporation (GRDC) with a $36 million investment and builds on the previous Statistics for the Australian Grains Industry 3 (SAGI3).
 Investment.
 The University of Adelaide, in collaboration with Curtin University and The University of Queensland, is leveraging machine learning, data fusion, and statistics to support grain growers in making data-driven decisions.
 With a total co-investment of $56 million from the three strategic partners, this project offers HDR students a unique opportunity to contribute to cutting-edge research that has a real-world impact on the agricultural sector.

 The Analytics for the Australian Grain Industry (AAGI) Scholarship Program (AU node) is funded by the Division of Research and Innovation as part of the co-investment from the University of Adelaide.
-This program will support nine full-time PhD students commencing studies from 2025 to 2027.
+This program will support ten full-time PhD students commencing studies from 2025 to 2027.

 Project 1: Unifying on-farm data and crop models to enhance tactical crop decisions